 A total of six didactic courses (18 semester credits) constitute the DNP program.
 One course equals three semester credits.
 The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month – eight hours of class time for the first day and four hours the subsequent morning, followed by an afternoon seminar.
 Other courses are offered in an immersion format of 3-4 days of class per semester with 3 half-day seminars.

 Class attendance is expected and should be considered a key responsibility, not only to one’s self, but to one’s classmates and the course instructor.
-Classes are held on Augsburg’s campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg’s branch campus.
+Classes are held on Augsburg’s campus in Minneapolis and at the Augsburg learning site in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE).
 Video conferencing is used for some of the classes and for distant students.
 However, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
 If weather is inclement, video conferencing is used.

 Practica are organized to give flexibility and individual choice to students to support their increasing independence and depth of practice experience at the doctoral level.
 Students select practicum experiences that are either structured immersions in a variety of cultural contexts led by nursing faculty or are student initiated and individually directed experiences mentored by nursing faculty.